Jazhyc/Jazhyc/README.md

 ## My Work and Interests 💼

 My current portfolio includes a wide assortment of projects, ranging from a [simple yet passionate 2D game](https://github.com/Jazhyc/A-Hero-s-Symphony-Source-Code) to a [complex machine learning model](https://github.com/Jazhyc/ECG-Classification) that can theoretically diagnose heart disease from ECG data.
-I'm currently exploring graph neural networks to model complex relations, as well as the seemingly infinite potential of modern neural network architectures like the Transformer.
+I'm currently exploring reinforcement learning using World Model based algorithms, as well as the seemingly infinite potential of modern neural network architectures like the Transformer.

 ## Languages and Tools 🛠️